Updated December 2018

 Jerk move #1 – Send introduction requests with no customization

 Offline Equivalent: Would you up to someone at a business event and have the first sentence out of your mouth be, “Here’s my card, can I have your contact info and access to your Rolodex?”
 Of course not!
 They would be justifiably wary.
-You have to build some context and at least the beginnings of a relationship before you ask to continue the conversation.
-When you send an invite on LinkedIn, you are asking for access to someone’s network and their attention.
+A lot of users on LinkedIn use bots to connect en masse and get contact info.
+They don’t see that when you send an invite on LinkedIn, you are asking for access to someone’s network and their attention.

 Better Solution: Write a 1-3 sentence introduction that tells the person why you’d like to connect on LinkedIn, especially if you haven’t met in the offline world yet.
 Give them some context for your request.
 “I’d like to sell you something” is not going to cut it.

 Jerk move #2 – Pull a bait and switch with your introduction